JimalShafi/SyriaTelCustomerChurn/README.md

 **Recommendations**

-Based on these findings, I would recommend looking into competitors in Texas, California, New Jersey, and other states with high churn to see if they are offering introductory offers that might compel some of our customers to churn.
+Investigate competitors and signal strength in states with high churn, such as Texas, California, New Jersey, and other states with high churn to to identify potential factors contributing to customer loss; see if they are offering introductory offers that might compel some of our customers to churn.
 I also recommend looking into the cell signal in these states with higher churn to see if there are any deadzones contributing to the higher rates.

 ## EDA Conclusion

-In conclusion, calls to customer service seems to be one of the biggest indicators of customer churn.
-We can also see higher churn in certain states, although the reasons why specific states are more likely to churn is unclear based on this data.
-We can also see that customers may not be happy with their international plans, which is why customers with an international plan are more likely to churn than customers without an international plan.
+In summary, frequent customer service calls and certain geographic regions are significant indicators of churn.
+Additionally, customers with international plans may not perceive enough value, leading to higher churn rates.
+These insights can guide SyriaTel in refining their customer retention strategies.

 # Model Analysis

-My final model was a Gradient Boosting classifier, which can predict customer churn with 83% recall.

 ## Metric Used

-I used recall to score this model because with churn rate, false negatives will cost us more than false positives.
-For example, misidentifying someone as 'churned' and hitting them with a customer retention strategy to keep them engaged would be less costly than missing someone who churned, losing them as a customer AND having to pay a new customer acquisition cost to replace them.
+The model was evaluated using the recall metric because false negatives (failing to identify a customer who will churn) are more costly than false positives.
+Misidentifying a loyal customer as a potential churner is less detrimental than losing a customer outright.

 ## Cost Benefit Analysis

-Let's say the cost of a False Positive is having to give a customer a discount of 50% off one month of free service when they were not actually going to churn.
-For this analysis we will say that the **cost of a FP = 25 USD per customer (-25)**.

-Alternatively, the cost of a False Negative is losing that customer (and their monthly payment of 50 USD) and having to go out and get a new customer (customer acqusition cost of 50 USD).
-Therefore, we will say that the **cost of a FN = 100 USD per customer (-100)**.

-The benefit of a True Positive is keeping that customer on and having them continue paying their 50 USD monthly payment, minus the 50% discount. **Benefit of TP = 25**

-The **benefit of a True Negative = 0** since they were not going to churn and we predicted that, so we did not offer any discounts.
+The cost benefit analysis is crucial in understanding the financial implications of the model's predictions:

+False Positive Cost (FP): $25 per customer (due to offering a discount unnecessarily).
+False Negative Cost (FN): $100 per customer (loss of monthly payment and customer acquisition cost).
+True Positive Benefit (TP): $25 per customer (retained with a discount).
+True Negative Benefit (TN): $0 (no action needed)

 ![cb_analysis](https://github.com/JimalShafi/SyriaTelCustomerChurn/blob/main/ValidationMAIN.png?raw=true)

-Based on this cost benefit analysis, our expected value from this strategy is 52 cents per customer per month.
-That may not seem like much, but for millions of customers it would add up.
+- Conclusion: The expected value from this strategy is $0.52 per customer per month.
+While this may seem small, it scales significantly across millions of customers, making it a financially viable strategy.
  The good news here is that with this model predicting churn, we are not LOSING money!
 We can see the breakdown of each cost and benefit multiplied by the number of TP, TN, FP, FNs on the confusion matrix above.

 ## Feature Importances

+The most important features influencing churn prediction were:

+Customer service calls
+Total day charge
+International plan
+Number of voice mail messages

 The final model's feature importances are graphed below.